-Chicago fire (as the photo appeared in Music Trades magazine on
+Chicago fire (as the photo also appeared in Music Trades magazine on

 Jan 4, 1896).
 It is also a 12 sub-bass model, with a simpler headstock

 himself is holding the instrument.
-Both instruments have “harp” pin
+Both instruments have zither pin

-tuners for the sub-bass strings, and somewhat blunt, unappealing bass
+tuners for the sub-bass strings, and somewhat blunt, short bass

-The harp guitars listed in this 1899 catalog were all offered as “made to order,” in a variety of models (degrees of quality), in both 12 bass and 6 bass versions.
+The harp guitars listed in these catalogs were all offered as “made to order,” in a variety of models (degrees of quality), in both 12 bass and 6 bass versions.
 They were advertised as “positively the largest guitar ever made.”
-With a width of 19 inches and body depth of six inches, this may not have been a false claim!
+With a body length of two feet, width of nineteen inches and depth of six inches, this was probably true.

 |Now things get interesting....